KGArgyropoulos/SQL-Queries-Exercise/README.md

 **For the entity-relationship diagram in the picture [schema.png], try to find the appropriate SQL queries**

 **Exercise 1**
-- Find ids from the customers that come from France and have made an order after 1998-07-02.
+- Find IDs from the customers who are French and have made an order after 1998-07-02.

 select C_CUSTKEY as 'customer_key' \
 from customer \